Spykerwolf/technical-exercise-nz-trade-group/README.md

 ## Description

-A few automated testcase scripts for youtube.com using the following tools:
+A few automated test case scripts for youtube.com using the following tools:

 * Language - JavaScript
 * Test framework – Mocha